cako/blog/_posts/2018-03-09-julia-fortran.md

 #### Slightly better example

 If your Fortran code is part of a well established library, especially one which interacts with other languages, it is possible that your code uses C bindings.
 Alternatively, you may have some pull on how the code is written and you can add that yourself.
-In these cases, the following code pattern works for me:
+In these cases, you might come across a similar code pattern:

 {% highlight fortran %}
 module better_example